-So cry your little heart out, if not for yourself then for other people that need to tolerate you.
+So cry your little heart out, if not for yourself, then for other people that need to tolerate you.

 Remember being bored?
 Having too much time on your hands and nothing to do.
 Sounds like science fiction.
 Even in quarantine.
 There is always something to do.
-We prefer to stay busy, so we don’t have to deal with ourself.
+We prefer to stay busy, so we don’t have to deal with ourselves.
 Or we are drinking or finding other ways to ignore ourselves.

 So stare at a wall and do nothing and listen.
-Listen to the world around you, listen to yourself.
+Listen to the world around you.
+Listen to yourself.

-See how your mind works and what it comes up with when you are not distracting it with tasks and time management, and you may be surprised what comes out of you.
+See how your mind works and what it comes up with when you are not distracting it with tasks and time management, and you may be surprised by what comes out of you.

-And most importantly, now that you have learned how to waste time so efficiently don’t feel guilty.
+And most importantly, now that you have learned how to waste time so efficiently, don’t feel guilty.

-They say that guilt what separates psychopaths from the rest.
+They say that guilt is what separates psychopaths from the rest.
 That is probably true, guilt does have a purpose.
 Without it, we may be going around doing whatever we want.

 But we do not need to feel it in the amounts we do.